Diagnostic11 min read

 • Use the result to decide whether to expand, adjust, or pause.

 Software evaluation goes better when the team knows the record problem first.
-Otherwise the operator may evaluate tools against a vague complaint like closeout is messy, which can mean proof capture, manager notes, routing, review cadence, or accounting handoff.
+Otherwise the restaurant leader may evaluate tools against a vague complaint like closeout is messy, which can mean proof capture, manager notes, routing, review rhythm, or accounting handoff.

 The diagnostic gives the buyer a clearer requirement list.
-If the record problem is proof state, the tool needs evidence capture.
-If the problem is unresolved owners, the tool needs routing and state preservation.
+If the record problem is proof status, the tool needs evidence capture.
+If the problem is open owners, the tool needs routing and state preservation.
 If the problem is manager note quality, the tool needs prompts and review examples.

-That helps consultants and operators because the recommendation becomes grounded in observed work, not feature preference.
+That helps consultants and restaurant teams because the recommendation becomes grounded in observed work, not tool preference.

 Review notes